junxit/us-congress-bills-113/bill.md

     - **(A)** limits the amount a seller or interested third party, or both, may contribute towards the purchase-related expenses of a borrower without reducing the maximum insured amount of a mortgage insured under title II of the National Housing Act (12 U.S.C.
 1707 et seq.); and
     - **(B)** defines the acceptable types of expenses that a seller or interested third party, or both, may contribute under subparagraph (A), such as closing costs, prepaid expenses, discount points, up-front mortgage insurance premiums, and interest rate buydowns.
 - **(b)** *Failure To comply* If the Secretary of Housing and Urban Development fails to issue a final rule by the end of the period described under subsection (a), the Secretary and the Director of Office of Management and Budget shall appear before the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Financial Services of the House of Representatives to provide testimony explaining the failure to comply with the requirements of this section.

+## § 18.
+GAO Study on FHA loan limits

+- **(a)** *In general* The Comptroller General of the United States shall conduct a one-time study to determine the appropriate dollar amount limitation on the maximum original principal obligation of a mortgage that may be insured under title II of the National Housing Act (12 U.S.C.
+1701 et seq.).
+- **(b)** *Required review* In carrying out the study required under subsection (a), the Comptroller General shall review and make recommendations regarding the appropriate methodology for further adjustments to the dollar amount limitation, including adjustments for inflation, varying home prices across different regions of the United States, and the effects of economic downturns.
+- **(c)** *Report* Not later than 1 year after the date of enactment of this Act, the Comptroller General shall submit a report to the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Financial Services of the House of Representatives on the results of the study conducted pursuant to subsection (a), including its reasons justifying its determination.